Is the food any good?

 Do they sell margaritas, hurricanes, or anything else stronger?

-There are Daquiri booths selling frozen Daquiris (red), plus frozen margaritas. $7 for a 12 ounce cup (2011 price).
+There are Daquiri booths selling frozen Daquiris (red), plus frozen margaritas. $7 for a 12 ounce cup, and Bloody Marys for $9 (2017 price).
 That's the only hard liquor drink available at the Fairgrounds.

 Do the food booths sell drinks?